 First some context.
 For those who have not visited Australia, you might not know that the term ‘backpacker’ in Australia is like the word ‘blogger’ in Belgium.
 It ain’t all that good.
 Backpackers have the worst reputation.
 A quick Google will lead you to results like this or this.
 And there are so many more.

 An unfortunate case which makes homeowners scared and not realize that those few bad apples are not all of us.
 Anyway, it leads to these ridiculous rules and in general a pretty disrespectful nature towards the travelers.
 An example of those rules would be ‘no friends over after 5pm’ or ‘no sleepovers’.
 I even heard one home owner tell me that he will not pay for electricity so I can get laid (sorry kids).
 Well, that was the end of that house visit.

 Crystal Cascades, only 20 minutes from the town center

-I was pretty lucky with the house I found!
-Keep an eye on the YouTube channel as I will be posting a video any day now.
 I’ve also acquired a new job at one of the hottest bars in town, Pier Bar, which treats its staff like a family.
 Life is looking good so far, now all that is left is checking those boxes of places left to see (which are dwindling fast) and fishing out a plan for the rest of the year.

 Lots of love from a blogging backpacker,